39 top tips for fishkeepers

 Fish fry need air-powered foam filtration at most.

-This is particularly relevant to filters and protein skimmers.
+This is extremely important for filters and protein skimmers.
 Any piece of equipment that has a vital cleaning role needs to be man enough for the job.
 Choose models that will cope with your tank volume and then some – at least 50% more in most cases.

-Cichlids, messy fish, crowded tanks and even goldfish will break the rules when it comes to standard filter recommendations and what they can and can’t do.
+Cichlids, messy fish, crowded tanks and even goldfish will break the rules of standard filter recommendations.

 If you have an existing filter that you wish to keep on using, double up and have one at each end.

-The cost of electricity isn’t getting any cheaper, and with green issues looming all around us, it helps to do our bit.
+The cost of electricity isn’t getting any cheaper.
+With environmental issues looming all around us, it helps to do our bit.
 Check the wattage of any pump that you buy, and choose a reliable model that also offers low running costs.

 This goes for pond pumps, too, as a large model will cause a dent in your electricity bill if it runs 24/7.

-For marines, lots of pumps with high wattage also means heat, possibly leading to expensive chilling methods, and even more energy consumed.
+Marine tanks require lots of pumps with high wattage.
+These produce heat, possibly leading to expensive chilling methods, and even more energy consumed.

 25. Maintain your equipment